New York City Will Eliminate Remote Learning for Next School Year

 Many parents will also be able to return to work without supervising their children’s online classes, which could prompt the revitalization of entire industries and neighborhoods.

-Education officials in Florida have indicated they will significantly reduce or even eliminate online classes next school year, and the superintendent of Miami-Dade schools said he expected all students to return this fall.
+Education officials in Florida have indicated they will significantly reduce or even eliminate online classes next school year.
+Gov. Gavin Newsom of California has said districts will have to offer in-person classes this fall, but can also provide remote instruction.
 Houston, one of the largest districts in the country, will keep a remote option for fall, as will Philadelphia.

 While de Blasio’s announcement eliminated the largest logistical obstacle to fully reopening the school system, he still has to convince hesitant families and staff that it is safe for schools to return to normal.